Subsidy Programme for Cinematographic and Television Filming in Macao

 |

-If the application referred to in point 22.1 is not approved, the beneficiary shall continue to implement the relevant project, otherwise CDF will withdraw the subsidy. | ||||
+If the application referred to in clause 22.1.1 is not approved, the beneficiary must continue to execute the project; otherwise, the Fund may cancel the funding award. | ||||

 22.5